-Stage 5 / Stage 6 course requirements - unit(s) of competency Course requirements will be met through: (insert the indicative hours in the relevant column) Unit code Unit title Indicative hours RPL credit transfer further study Mandatory / core ory/core units of competency to be ework syllabus or course descriptio
+Stage 5 / Stage 6 course requirements - unit(s) of competency Course requirements be met through: (insert the indicative in the relevant colum gh: ve hours Unit code Unit title RPL credit transfer further study Mandatory / core List the mandatory/core units of competency to be included in the VET course - refer to the HSC VET Framework syllabus or course description for the Stage 5 / Stage 6 VET BEC.
 Indicative hours sub-total

-Section 5 (b) HSC Content (Industry Curriculum Framework 240/360-hour course only) delivering the HSC (HSC focus areas) ed unit of competency has been awarded through RPL or credit transfer, the RTO course is responsible for determining any gaps in learning for the HSC Content and for providing a program that enables the student to address the identified tion 3 in the HSC VET Framework syllabus.)
-The scope of learnir been covered : ng for all mandatory focus areas and stream focus area (where applicable) has 🗌 yes 🗌 no (if no, provide details of gap program below) HSC Content gap program opportunities/program that will be provided to the student to enable them to
+Section 5 (b) HSC Content (Industry Curriculum Framework 240/360-hour course only)

+Where an associated unit of competency has been awarded through RPL or credit transfer, the RTO delivering the HSC course is responsible for determining any gaps in learning for the HSC Content (HSC focus areas) and for providing a program that enables the student to address the identified gaps.
+(Refer to Section 3 in the HSC VET Framework syllabus.)

+The scope of learning for all mandatory focus areas and stream focus area (where applicable) has been covered:

+yes no (if no, provide details of gap program below)

+HSC Content gap program

+Outline the learning opportunities/program that will be provided to the student to enable them to address identified gaps: